peter9811/AnimeEffects/README.md

 ## Windows
 ### Compilation and folder creation
-* The installation steps assume you have installed all the requirements through their installers and have them in your path
+* The installation steps assume you have installed all the requirements through their installers and you have them in your path
 ```powershell
 git clone https://github.com/AnimeEffectsDevs/AnimeEffects
 cd AnimeEffects